DataOps and MLOps: An extension of the DevOps framework for Data Analytics

 Continuous Integration (CI) not only includes testing and validating code, but also includes testing and validating data to ensure data quality.

-Continuous Delivery (CT) may not refer to deploying a single software package or service.
+Continuous Delivery (CD) may not refer to deploying a single software package or service.
 Deployment of a ML system could include an entire ML training pipeline that involves data extraction, data processing, feature engineering, modeling training, model registry, and model deployment.

 Continuous Training (CT), which is specific to MLOps, automatically retrains and redeploys models whose performance has degraded over time.